cvtqx/cvtqx/README.md

 - :computer: I am a full-stack software engineer with background as a teacher and student recruitment specialist.

-- :bulb: I am currently practicing Algorithms and Data structures and volunteering on an open-source project.
+- :bulb: I am currently learning Next.js and volunteering on an open-source project.

 - :sparkles: I am a mom, a bread baker and an avid yoga practitioner.